 One of the most widely discussed technological developments since the Internet of Things (IoT) is edge machine learning (Edge ML), with good reason.
 The network still needed to prepare to handle the explosion of smart devices linked to the cloud that came with the emergence of IoT.
-However, companies ignored significant cloud computing concerns, including security, because of clogged cloud networks.
+However, companies ignored significant cloud computing concerns, including security, due to network congestion.
 Edge ML is the fix.

 The ability to process specific data locally enables screening of data sent to the cloud while enabling real time data processing and response.
 Edge devices continue to transmit data to the cloud as needed, strengthening overall machine learning edge computing workflows.

-Artificial intelligence is the study of teaching robots to carry out tasks typically regarded as needing intellect.
+Artificial intelligence is the study of enabling robots to perform tasks typically regarded as requiring intelligence.
 Machine learning, which allows machines to learn new tasks independently, falls under that category.
 A division of machine learning is deep learning.

-It entails teaching robots to analyze data in a way that closely resembles how the human brain picks up new knowledge.
+It involves teaching robots to analyze data in a way that closely mirrors how the human brain acquires new knowledge.
 Depending on the application, Edge ML uses machine learning and deep learning algorithms to analyze data locally.
 MLOps services are crucial for efficiently deploying machine learning models in Edge ML, managing them at scale, and updating them continuously to deliver optimal performance.
 This is especially important when organizations look to understand what is edge ml in practical deployment scenarios.

 Talk To Our Machine Learning Expert